Benefits of Giving

 Donors appreciate that it’s tax-deductible.

-“I give because I love the variety of the CFD charities I can give to.
+“I give because I love the variety of the UWCFD charities I can give to.
 Whatever mood I’m in, I’m able to give, all at once, to multiple charities and causes that touch my heart.
 I give donations as gifts based on the interests of my family and friends.
 Each year, I get a year-end statement that’s handy at tax time.”

 Brianne Kegley, Patient Financial Services Supervisor, UW Medicine